Dan Gusfield: Awards and honors

-Gusfield was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to combinatorial optimization and computational biology.
+societies.
+He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 for contributions to combinatorial optimization and computational biology.
 In 2016, Gusfield was elected a Fellow of the International Society for Computational Biology (ISCB) for "his notable contributions to computational biology, particularly his algorithmic work on building evolutionary trees, molecular sequence analysis, optimization problems in population genetics, RNA folding, and integer programming in biology."
-In 2016, Gusfield was named a distinguished professor at the University of California at Davis, which is the highest campus-wide rank.

-He was elected an ACM Fellow in 2017.
+He was elected Fellow of Association for Computing Machinery ACM Fellow in 2017..